nerd8622/HRHS-TSA/README.md

 # HRHS-TSA
 Website for TSA at HRHS.
-Currently being hosted at [github.io](https://nerd8622.github.io/HRHS-TSA/).
+Currently being hosted at <a href="http://nerd8622.github.io/HRHS-TSA/" target="_blank">github.io</a>.